JPBGoe/py_detector_interface/README.md

 Please install the latest version of XercesC, which can be downloaded from http://xerces.apache.org/xerces-c/download.cgi

-1) download and unzip the latest version of xerces-c-VER.tar.gz in the directory where you want to build the software:
+1) download and extract the latest version of xerces-c-VER.tar.gz in the directory where you want to build the software:

 	$> tar -xvzf xerces-c-<ver>.tar.gz